martincartledge/martincartledge.io/src/content/blog/introduction-to-artificial-intelligence.md

 To illustrate how past approaches evolved, we can look at a search algorithm that was developed to assist with playing chess.

 This was based on search; the program estimated the moves that its opponent could take, taking into account the number of next moves.
 Once it conducted this search, it picked what it considered to be the optimal move based on the best position that could be achieved in a few moves.
-This program led to the alpha-beta pruning algorithm.
+This program led to the [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) algorithm.

 This approach performed better near the end of a chess match; however, when the chess canvas is larger, there is room to improve this algorithm by incorporating the learnings from human players.

-As these experiments evolved, a method called base-based reasoning was employed.
+As these experiments evolved, a method called [case-based reasoning](https://en.wikipedia.org/wiki/Case-based_reasoning) was employed.
 This directed the program to look for similar cases between the current games and past games that had been played.

-If you played an AI in chess today and it beat you, chances are it beat you because neural networks and reinforcement learning are used.
+If you played an AI in chess today and it beat you, chances are it beat you because neural networks and [reinforcement learning](https://en.wikipedia.org/wiki/Reinforcement_learning) are used.
 Now, programs can improve their game by playing themselves continually and, in turn, learning from their own mistakes.

 Our modern-day speech AI assistants, such as Alexa or Siri, use hybrid systems composed of neural networks that transform our speech into text, attempt to diagnose our intent, and then execute reasoning or specific algorithms to perform the action we are asking for.